Lotfollahi-lab/squint/README.md

 ## Installation

-You need to have Python 3.10 or newer installed on your system.

-To install the latest development version, first activate your Python Environment and `cd` to the directory where this repository is stored.
-Then, execute the following:
+This is tested with Python 3.10.
+To install the latest development version, first activate your Python Environment and install this package in editable mode as follows:

 ```bash
 pip install -e .